Are There Legal Requirements for Adult-Child Ratios in Daycare?

 - School age – 1 adult for every 10-12 children.

 Again, these are federal guidelines.
 State laws can be either more or less strict.
 What is important is that your chosen daycare provider adheres to the laws in your state.
+To easily manage a childcare center, daycare providers ought to adhere to these guidelines for the obvious reasons mentioned in this article.

 Above and Beyond Safety